smoeding/puppet-sendmail/README.md

 ### My hosts should only be able to send mail

-Use the [`sendmaill:nullclient`](##class-sendmailnullclient) class to create a setup where no mail can be received from the outside and all local mail is forwarded to a mail hub.
+Use the [`sendmail::nullclient`](#class-sendmailnullclient) class to create a setup where no mail can be received from the outside and all local mail is forwarded to a mail hub.
 This configuration is appropriate for the majority of satellite hosts.

 ```puppet
 class { 'sendmail::nullclient':